top of page

 Unlike traditional genealogy books, this well-sourced book does not put footnotes at the bottom of every page or each chapter.
 Instead, the author has a Notes Section and Bibliography.

 In the book, Three generations of descendants of Shapley Prince Ross: an early Texas pioneer, Karen Stein Daniel, uses superscript citations.
-Then at the end of the book, the sources are listed in a section called “Endnotes.”
+At the end of the book, the sources are listed in a section called “Endnotes.”

 While I prefer one book per person, like the two I have on my shelf, this compilation of several generations offers bite-sized nuggets to whet the appetite.